mannydwal209/CMPE140_RISCV_Sim/README.md

    The simulator will be tested against RARS for correct output.

    You may also choose how you wish to emulate the data and instruction memories.
-Instruction memory needs to be a single contiguous memory, so an array will work ne.
+Instruction memory needs to be a single contiguous memory, so an array will work fine.
    You must decide these details and include them in your project plan and design submission.